atmadeep/Data-Structures-and-Algorithms/two_pointers/README.md

 Problem: Determine if a given string is a valid palindrome, considering only alphanumeric characters and ignoring cases.

+### 2. 🔄 Two Sum II

+File: `two_sum_II.cc`

+Problem: Given a sorted array of integers, find two numbers such that they add up to a specific target number.
+Return the indices of the two numbers in sorted order.

 Approach:
 - 🧹 Remove non-alphanumeric characters and convert to lowercase.
 - 👉👈 Use two pointers, one starting from the beginning and one from the end.